 (I wrote the above sentence three hours ago; there are now thirty minutes left of my flight, including the “final descent” segment of the voyage in which you’re made to store large electronics, and good luck stealthily keeping your laptop out.
 This will, therefore, be much shorter than anticipated.
 What can I say: consuming complimentary [alcohol-free] beverages, eating sushi that definitely wasn’t complimentary—though it was surprisingly delicious—and getting lost in Patricia Highsmith’s Deep Water, which I’ve read before but for which I’m making an exception to my don’t-read-a-novel-twice-within-two-years-unless-for-dissertation rule, was much more time-consuming than expected.)

 So, I’ll stop ignoring my blog for real sometime in the next few days.
-For now, some thoughts on travelling with epilepsy, based on this most recent experience:
+For now, here are some thoughts on travelling with epilepsy, based on this most recent experience:

 - It can suck.